 About the Water and Life Interface Institute (WALII, pronounced “Wally”): WALII studies how life interacts with water, from the molecular to the organismal level, across plants, fungi, and animals.
 WALII is a virtual institute, with scientists located at 11 research facilities across the United States.
 WALII team members have diverse expertise, ranging from biophysics to plant biology, and experience with several desiccation-tolerant and -sensitive systems.
 Working together, WALII researchers aim to uncover the rules by which organisms interact with water, exploring four integrated themes: The Institute’s long-term goals are to understand how organisms can tolerate desiccation; invent technologies and concepts to study anhydrobiosis; engineer macromolecules, cells, and organisms that can survive desiccation; and produce the next generation of leaders in all sectors of our society.
 To achieve these aims, WALII provides mentoring, outreach opportunities, and professional development for all affiliated scientists.
 That includes funding support for travel to scientific conferences, and internal professional development/training programs.

-2024 Summer Internships for Undergraduates
+2025 Summer Internships for Undergraduates

-Summer internships for undergraduate students are available in eight labs across seven of the Water and Life Interface Institution campuses in 2024.
+Summer internships are available in multiple WALII labs (see below).
 Each location has a separate application process and offers different experiences.
 Students interested in WALII projects are encouraged to apply to multiple campuses.
-No previous research experience is required.
-WALII is hosting a “How to apply for summer internships” webinar on January 8, 2024, at 11 am PT (12 pm MT; 1 pm CT; 2 pm ET) – register here.

 Interns working on WALII projects will form virtual cohorts*.
-Interns will have opportunities to participate in a mentorship program, online career development activities (such as a Q&A career panel and a graduate school preparation workshop), and will be invited to present at the annual WALII Virtual Symposium.
-All internships are paid opportunities, but the stipend amounts and program benefits may vary by geographic region.
+Interns will have opportunities to attend seminars, participate in a mentorship program, and engage with online career development activities (such as a Q&A career panel and a graduate school preparation workshop).
+All internships are paid opportunities, but the stipend amounts, and program benefits, may vary by geographic region.
+No previous research experience is required.
+WALII has created a handout with tips for applying for summer internships.
+Click here to view the application tips.

 Now Accepting Summer Internship Applications: